Arunavaonly/Android-Transcription-and-Summarization-App/README.md

 ## Features

-- Native speech recognition using Android's built-in capabilities
+- Native speech recognition using Google Cloud Speech-to-Text API
 - Transcription of spoken text
 - Summarization using the backend API
-- Works offline for the transcription part
+- Works on Android devices

 ## Setup and Build Instructions